simonlegrand/pysit/readme.md

     source activate pysit
     ```

-    If the environment is created successfully, you would see the following sentence at the left bottom of your terminal:
+    If the environment is created successfully, you should see the following sentence at the left bottom of your terminal:

     ```sh
-    $(pysit)YourComputerName:
+    (pysit)YourComputerName:
     ```

     where `YourComputerName` stands for the actual name of your computer.